Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

-\begin{remark} In general a network $\mmN$ will not be injective over the set of all power-law kinetics $\mmK_{g}(\mmN)$.
-In the case of the futile cycle (Example~\ref{ex:det}), the term $t=v c_1 c_2^v c_3 k_1 k_3 k_4$ is the only term depending on $v$.
-It changes sign with $v$ whereas none of the other non-zero terms do.
-Hence, the futile cycle is not injective over $\mmK_{g}(\mmN)$. \end{remark}
+\begin{remark} In general a network will not be injective over the set of all power-law kinetics.
+In the case of Example~\ref{ex:det}, the term $t=vk_1k_4c_1^vc_3$ is the only term depending on $v$, that is, the kinetic order.
+It changes sign with $v$, whereas none of the other non-zero terms do.
+Hence, the network cannot be injective over all power-law kinetics. \end{remark}

-\begin{remark} The decomposition \eqref{cauchy2} of $\det(\widetilde{AZ(\bv)})$ is precisely the \emph{core determinant} of $A$, as defined in \cite[Lemma 3.7]{helton:determinant}, for the complex dependent influence specification. \end{remark}
+\begin{remark} The decomposition \eqref{cauchy2} of $\det(\widetilde{AZ_X})$ is precisely the \emph{core determinant} of $A$, as defined in \cite[Lemma 3.7]{helton:determinant} for the complex dependent influence specification. \end{remark}